 The CDC recommends universal vaccination for everyone over six months of age.

-We stock high dose vaccine intended for high risk patients over 65.
-Patients over 65 will receive the high dose vaccine.
+We stock high-dose vaccine intended for high risk patients over 65.
+Patients over 65 will receive the high-dose vaccine with a prescription.

 We will continue to bill most patient insurances this year if scheduled for a physician appointment.
-For most patients who walk in for a flu shot without a physician appointment the flu vaccination will continue to be self-pay.
-Consistent with prices in the community, we are billing $30 for the regular dose and $50 for the high dose.
+For most patients who walk in for a flu shot without a physician appointment, the flu vaccination will continue to be self-pay.
+Consistent with prices in the community, we are billing $35 for the regular dose and $65 for the high dose.
 Patients without insurance coverage for flu shots will be required to pay at the time of service.
 CICP does not cover flu vaccine, and Medicaid requires patients to go to a designated location.